“The moment someone asks you to pay money to release money… you’re no longer dealing with a business — you’re dealing with a scam.”

 The opportunity that looked legitimate

-It began with what appeared to be two professional publishing companies — Prime Publishing Labs and Author Success Publishing.
-The pitch was simple and believable: they would help publish, distribute, and market his books to a wider audience.
+It began with what appeared to be two professional publishing companies — Prime Publishing Labs (primepublishinglabs[.]com) and Author Success Publishing (authorsuccesspublishing[.]com).
+On the surface, everything looked credible.
+The pitch was simple and believable: they would publish, distribute, and market Ron’s books to a wider audience.

 There were contracts.
-There were structured packages.
-There were clear explanations of costs and timelines.
+Structured packages.
+Clear explanations of costs, timelines, and expected outcomes.

-Over time, Ron committed tens of thousands of dollars into these services, believing he was investing in his future as an author.
-Nothing about the early stages screamed “scam.”
-In fact, that’s the point — it felt organised, patient, and legitimate.
+Over time, Ron committed tens of thousands of dollars into these services, believing he was making a calculated investment in his future as an author.
+The process appeared organised, responsive, and professional — exactly what you would expect from a legitimate publishing partner.

 The moment everything changed